gabraham/flashpca/README.md

 -------------------
 * 64-bit linux.
-* For large datasets you'll need high amounts of RAM, e.g. for 15,000 individuals you'll need about 14Gb and for 150,000 individuals you'll need about 170Gb.
+* For large datasets you'll need high amounts of RAM, e.g. for 15,000 individuals you'll need about 14Gb RAM.

 Requirements for building from source
 -------------------------------------